Enter your zip to

 How to Clean Fiber Cement Board

-It is recommended that you clean your fiber cement siding at least once every 6 to 12 months.
-Based on the geographic location of your home, you may need to clean your siding more frequently to remove dirt, dust, mold, and debris that can build up over time.
-Before you begin cleaning your siding, make sure that you have the proper safety gear.
-This includes protective eyewear and gloves to prevent any respiratory problems from particles or debris that come off of the siding, like dust, mold, or mildew.
-Be sure to protect nearby landscaping as well with a tarp.
+Clean your fiber cement siding every 6 to 12 months.
+Depending on your location, you may need to clean more often to remove dirt, dust, mold, and debris.
+Before cleaning, wear protective eyewear and gloves to avoid respiratory issues from particles like dust, mold, or mildew.
+Use a tarp to protect nearby landscaping.

 Is Fiber Cement Siding Eco-Friendly?